Yamaguchi-gumi: Leadership

 The Yama-Ichi War ended with the retirement of Hiroshi Yamamoto, which was arbitrated by one of the most respected bosses, Seijo Inagawa.
 After that, the clan elected wakagashira Yoshinori Watanabe as 5th kumichō of the organization.
 Masaru Takumi (kumichō of Takumi-gumi) was elected as wakagashira.
 He was so powerful and respected within the organization that his influence overshadowed that of kumichō to some extent.

-Watanabe retired to private life—uncommon in yakuza circles, as bosses usually do not retire until their deaths.
+Watanabe retired to private life—uncommon in yakuza circles, as bosses usually do not retire.